Save the Date - April 26, 2024

 The primary audience for the Summit are Department Chairs and Vice-chairs for Faculty Development, Department Promotion and Tenure Committee Chairs/Champions, and other faculty or staff responsible for planning and administering faculty development initiatives and supporting faculty members’ career development.

-The 2023 summit will be an one-day, in-person event, to be held in the OHSU Auditorium (Old Library) on Marquam Hill, with external guest lectures presenting remotely.
+The 2023 summit was a one-day, in-person event, be held in the OHSU Auditorium (Old Library) on Marquam Hill, with external guest lectures presenting remotely.

-This year's summit will be broken up into three sessions.
-Each of session will include a guest lecture from a national leader in faculty development, immediately followed by Q&A. OHSU participants will then breakout into small facilitated workshop groups to discuss what they have learned and how such lessons could be applied to their own faculty development efforts.
+The summit was broken up into three sessions.
+Each of session included a guest lecture from a national leader in faculty development, immediately followed by Q&A. OHSU participants broke out into small facilitated workshop groups to discuss what they have learned and how such lessons could be applied to their own faculty development efforts.

 2022 Event Archive